embeddedartistry/c-linked-list/README.md

 Full documentation and a complete list of available functions can be found in the `ll.h` file.

-For an full example of this library in action, see [embeddedartistry/libmemory](https://github.com/embeddedartistry/libmemory) and the ["freelist" implementation](https://github.com/embeddedartistry/libmemory/blob/master/src/malloc_freelist.c).
+For a full example of this library in action, see [embeddedartistry/libmemory](https://github.com/embeddedartistry/libmemory) and the ["freelist" implementation](https://github.com/embeddedartistry/libmemory/blob/master/src/malloc_freelist.c).

 **[Back to top](#table-of-contents)**